nest/nest-simulator/doc/userdoc/release_notes/v3.0/features/random_number_generators.rst

 .. seealso::

-   All the details can be found in our guide on :doc:`random number generators <../../../guides/random_numbers>`
+   Details can be found in our guide on :doc:`random number generators <../../../guides/random_numbers>`

 Counter-based random number generators
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~